oVirt/ovirt-site/source/feature/template-versions.html.md

 #### REST API

-Templates management usecase: For each template version we have a separate REST entity of template.

-*   GET: new section <version> will be introduced to include all 3 properties: version number, version name and base template id (GUID)

-for base templates: base will have base id empty, base version numbering = 1

-*   POST: (add new template version)

-The version section is optional because user might be creating a base template (which is a regular template as in previous versions of ovirt) If version section will be defined, user will have to fill the following fields: base_template - required to fill (a template object with id of the base template).
+Templates management usecase: For each template version we have a separate REST entity of template. **\* GET:** new section <version> will be introduced to include all 3 properties: version number, version name and base template id (GUID) for base templates: base will have base id empty, base version numbering = 1 **\* POST:** (add new template version) The version section is optional because user might be creating a base template (which is a regular template as in previous versions of ovirt) If version section will be defined, user will have to fill the following fields: base_template - required to fill (a template object with id of the base template).
 Not filling it will result with error and the request will fail.
 Filling a non existing base template id will also fail the request. version_name - optional version_number should not be filled by the user. (it's calculated by the engine), if user fills it, it will be ignored

-**Example** - this section should be added as part of body inside the template element
+**Example for adding a template version** - this section should be added as part of body inside the template element

 <version>
 ` `<base_template id="1c4f1c18-030f-4a78-9b61-e17ca1d45cb0"/>
 ` `<version_name>`"second template for lab"`</version_name>
 </version>

-*   PUT: (update template)

-only version name can be updated. no update is supported for version section in 3.4 for base id nor numbering.
+**\* PUT:** (update a template version) only version name can be updated. no update is supported for version section in 3.4 for base id nor numbering.

 VMs usecase for a vm - template id field continues to be reused (existing) new field - "useLatest" of type boolean - relevant only for stateless VMs